 Children’s Diabetes

-If you, a family member or friend have been diagnosed with diabetes then here you'll find information about the Children's Diabetes team, our service (emergency service) and resources to help you in the daily management of diabetes.
+If you, a family member, or friend have been diagnosed with diabetes, this webpage provides information about our Children's Diabetes team, their services, and resources to help manage diabetes.

 Meet the team